Flying Hacks: 10 Secrets to Stress-Free Air Travel (From a Pro!)

 4. Always, always, always fly carry on only

 The worst way to start a trip is without your luggage.
 And it happens A LOT with checked luggage, which is one of the reasons I always fly carry-on only.
+It’s my tried-and-true flying hack for air travel!

 In addition, if you happen to get re-routed or delayed, flying with a carry on bag means that you’ll still have all of your things with you when you arrive.